Skip to main content

 Winter Wonderland

-This needs very little introduction, it’s a superfamous fair that happens every year (except last year due to you-know-what).
+This needs very little introduction, it’s a super famous fair that happens every year.
 Located in Hyde Park, expect to browse over 200 Bavarian huts selling festive drinks, food and winter-themed gifts.
 There’s also plenty of fairground rides, an ice skating rink, karaoke area, and other activities, both free and ticketed.

-It’s free to visit Winter Wonderland during off-peak periods, and tickets go up to £7.50 for adults at peak times.
+It’s free to visit Winter Wonderland during off-peak periods, and tickets go up to £7.50 per adult at peak times.
 Heads up here– this is THE most famous Christmas-themed thing to do in London and therefore the crowds get absolutely insane.
-I recommend you keep reading for some, erm, better alternatives.
+We recommend you keep reading for some, erm, better alternatives.

 Greenwich Christmas Market

-Greenwich Market is already a fantastically curated market any time of year, but around Christmastime it gets even better.
-Pop down on a December Saturday and you’ll find over 150 stalls with a beautiful selection of items for sale, like stocking fillers, original artwork, eco-friendly candles, handmade jewellery and more, with everything being British-designed-and-made.
+Pop down to Greenwich on a December Saturday and you’ll find over 150 stalls with a beautiful selection of items for sale, like stocking fillers, original artwork, eco-friendly candles, handmade jewellery and more, with everything being British-designed-and-made.

 Kingston Christmas Market